 Use your kneaded eraser to remove grid lines after you complete your drawing.

-I started by using my 1″ flat to paint clear water over the entire paper, being sure to paint around the basic flower shapes.
-Into the wet paper I worked a mixture of Cadmium Yellow Light and Sap Green.
+I started by using my 1″ flat to brush clear water over the entire paper, being sure to paint around the basic flower shapes.
+Into the wet paper, I worked a mixture of Cadmium Yellow Light and Sap Green.